lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 Public function was added to provide data for calculating the rewards of [stETH][2] holders.

     function getLastCompletedReportDelta()
+        external
-        public view
+        view
         returns (
             uint256 postTotalPooledEther,
             uint256 preTotalPooledEther,
             uint256 timeElapsed
         )

-To calculate APR, use the following formula:
+To calculate the APR, use the following formula:

-    APR = (postTotalPooledEther - preTotalPooledEther)*secondsInYear/(preTotalPooledEther*timeElapsed)
+    APR = (postTotalPooledEther - preTotalPooledEther) * secondsInYear / (preTotalPooledEther * timeElapsed)

 ## Sanity checks the oracles reports by configurable values.